 For anyone looking for a kayak for fishing, this is a great option.
 It is shorter than most beginner-friendly kayaks but still has plenty of space to sit inside and has lots of gear storage.
-The flush mount rod holders are ideal for anyone looking to catch some fish, whilst keeping all their gear tucked away in the roomy storage hatch.
+The flush mount rod holders are ideal for anyone looking to catch some fish whilst keeping all their gear tucked away in the roomy dry storage hatch.

-The kayak features a drain plug in the bottom of the boat so that when you’re done paddling, you can empty the cold water out of the hull without any trouble.
+This recreational kayak features a drain plug in the bottom of the boat so that when you’re done paddling, you can empty the cold water out of the hull without any trouble.
 Kayaks tend to fill up with water no matter how good you are unless you have spray skirts installed.
 Getting the water out of the odd shapes can be difficult.

-As a fishing kayak or as a beginner sit-in kayak this would be the right kayak to start looking at.
+As a fishing kayak or as a beginner sit-in kayak, this would be the right kayak to start looking at.
 It is very reasonably priced, has a decent kayak weight capacity, and is very stable on flat water.
 Learning to paddle in this short but sweet fishing kayak will be a breeze.

 - Length – 9′ 6″

 - Width – 28.5”

 - Construction – Polyethylene